igcbioinformatics/ADER/material/Practical.md

 A good source of information for this part is [RNA-seqlopedia](http://rnaseq.uoregon.edu).

+#### Considerations when obtaining your RNA.

+The first step in a transcriptomic experiment is to obtain the RNA.
+After isolating total RNA from cells, one can directly sequence it.
+Nonetheless, the majority of the RNA in a cell is ribosomal RNA, which may need to be removed using specific kits.
+Moreover, total RNA also contains unprocessed immature transcripts and RNA targeted for degradation (at different stages of processing).

+Therefore, unless one is interested in non-coding RNAs or other aspects related to transcription, it is usually better to apply protocols that extract the mature mRNAs (usually through the PolyA tails).
+Since most people are interested in coding-genes, it is more common to use mRNA-specific protocols.

+Some protocols can also keep strand information.
+In this case, the reads have the same (or the reverse) strand as the transcribed RNA.
+This is particularly relevant when sequencing total RNA, noticeably to distinguish real transcripts from transcriptional activity resulting from stalled promoters or enhancers.
+It can also be useful to distinguish between overlapping genes.

+Finally, we also need to consider the amount of material available.
+Are we dealing with samples with a lot of RNA (eg. cell cultures), or short amounts (eg. small tissue samples, single-cell) that are prone to amplification artifacts and presence of contaminant sequences?

 #### The High Throughput Sequencing Workflow

 [Sanger sequencing](https://en.wikipedia.org/wiki/Sanger_sequencing) brought about a technological revolution, as it allowed to directly read DNA molecules with relative ease and affordability.
 The [Human Genome Project](https://en.wikipedia.org/wiki/Human_Genome_Project) motivated further progress, leading to automated DNA-sequencing machines capable of sequencing up to 384 samples in a single batch using capillary electrophoresis.